 The minimum holding period for most offerings is at least five years.
 Some projects may require you to hold for up to ten years.

 A five-year minimum holding period is typical for most private placements.

 AcreTrader’s website states that some offerings only require you to hold your shares for as little as three years.
 However, short-term investments are uncommon for crowdfund investing.

 You should only invest cash you don’t need easy access to since private placements like AcreTrader are naturally illiquid.
 There is a secondary marketplace to sell your shares early.
 However, it may take several weeks to find a buyer, and you may need to sell for a lower price.

 AcreTrader can be worth it if you want to invest in farmland and are an accredited investor.
 Investing in private placements instead of a “farm REIT” lets you avoid risky investment prospects.

-Leif appreciates the transparency that AcreTrader offers versus some crowdfunding investing platforms.
+Leif from Physician on Fire appreciates the transparency that AcreTrader offers versus some crowdfunding investing platforms.
 You can review the project costs, potential rate of return, and the reasons why AcreTrader approves of the project.
 He currently owns 20 shares of an Arkansas farm and appreciates the seasonal updates.

-Michael recommends AcreTrader as you can invest in individual offerings that fit your personal investing goals.
+Michael from Your Money Geek recommends AcreTrader as you can invest in individual offerings that fit your personal investing goals.
 He comes from a farming background and agrees that AcreTrader’s rigorous selection process makes it easier to find high-quality opportunities.
 One downside can be a relatively high investment minimums.